lappsgrid-incubator/galaxy-ansible/README.md

 The argument is the network name or address, in this case it is the identifier of the `public` network.
 See [docs.openstack.org](https://docs.openstack.org/python-openstackclient/pike/cli/command-objects/floating-ip.html) for details.

-<u>Keys and certificates</u>.
+<u>SSH Keys and SSL/TLS certificates</u>.
 You need a couple of keys and certificates.
 The key mentioned in the configuration files (see below) is `lappsgrid-shared-key.pem`.
-However, rumor has it that the process only works with keys created by the user itself so you may need to create your own key.
+However, rumor has it that the process only works with keys created by the user (as specifed in the `openrc.sh` file) itself so you may need to create your own key.
 At [https://iu.jetstream-cloud.org/](https://iu.jetstream-cloud.org/) select "Project > Compute > Key Pairs", save the private key locally in this repository as `jetstream.pem` (any name is fine, but it may need the `pem` extension).

 >  But all that doesn't really make sense, because then only the person creating the key and the instance can get access to the instance, so some experiments are needed.

 You also need to get two more files `lappsgrid.crt` and `lappsgrid.key` from somebody in the LAPPS team.
 Those will be needed when Galaxy is added to the instance.

-Do NOT add the keys and certificate to the repository.
+> **Do NOT add the keys and certificate to the repository.**

 ## Creating a JetStream Instance